-Document Version Committee Committee Action Date v8 Equality, Diversity and Inclusion Committee Approved 14 December 2022 Date in force 16 January 2023 v9 Equality, Diversity and Inclusion Committee Approved 29 May 2024 Date in force 16 August 2024 v10 Reviewed by the Disability and Wellbeing Manager N/A 07 April 2025 Date in force 8 April 2025
+Document Version Committee Committee Action Date v8 Equality, Diversity and Inclusion Committee Approved 14 December 2022 Date in force 16 January 2023 v9 Equality, Diversity and Inclusion Committee Approved 29 May 2024 Date in force 16 August 2024

-The Student Disability Policy will be reviewed annually by the Document Lead.
-Any significant changes beyond the scope of an annual review will require the appointment of the Equality, Diversity and Inclusion Committee (EDIC).
+This Student Disability Policy will be reviewed annually by the Document Lead.
+Any significant changes beyond the scope of an annual review will require the approval of the Equality, Diversity and Inclusion Committee (EDIC).